 NOTE: Double-click on embedded Excel chart to open.
-Click on a cell or use arrow keys to select an ecceptational category and ethnic group to update workforce diversity numbers.
-Do not enter information in Combined Total and Company Totals columns or the This Year Totals the Totals the automatically.
+Click on a cell or use arrow keys to select an occupational category and ethnic group to update workforce diversity numbers.
+Do not enter information in Combined Total and Company Totals columns or the This Year Totals row as these will update automatically.
 Cells left blank will be counted as zero.
 Click anywhere outside of chart to exit.
+Revised June 2004